LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 The least expensive way to create a new identity is through an identity factory.
 Official contracts will provide one or more of these standard interfaces to easily generate an identity with different upgrade paths.

-**Remember:** Using a factory or even a proxy is just an optimization and *NOT* required.
+**Remember:** Using a factory or even a proxy is just an optimization and is *NOT* required.
 Any contract that matches the [DSNP Identity](Identity.md) interfaces is valid.

 ## Purpose

 1. Describe how an Identity Factory can create an identity.
-1. Describe how an Identity Factory can allow someone else to pay for the creation an identity.
+1. Describe how an Identity Factory can allow someone else to pay for the creation of an identity.
 1. Restrict the creation of identities without owner permission.

 ## Assumptions